bryceandy/laravel_pesapal/README.md

 ]
 ```

 For the **type** field, leave the default as MERCHANT.
-If you use ORDER, be sure to read the PesaPal documentation first.
+If you use ORDER, be sure to read the Pesapal documentation first.

 When the data is posted successfully, you will have a view of the form to make payments.